deekshaarora12/Calculator_Behaviour/division.md

 Then I see "one divide one time" as a result

-Scenario: Interleaving of multiple operators
+Scenario: Interleaving of more than one operators

 Given The calculator is on